wjstpgh/Univ_Web_crawler/README.md

 -Result<br>
 <img src= "https://user-images.githubusercontent.com/31536131/58470072-e1288380-817b-11e9-9f58-ac01fe1c5dc5.png" > </img>

+-Mantis<br>
+How to repot bugs<br>
+For Windows, IIS, Apache, PHP, and MySQL must be installed.<br>
+But there is a freeware APM that installs at once.<br>

+You can find more information in the repository.<br>

+##
 Contribute <br>
 There are many ways in which you can participate in the project, for example:<br>
 -Submit bugs and feature requests, and help us verify as they are checked in<br>